jeffreycwitt/hn202/docs/class-8.md

 ### A note on the Battle of Tours and the modern "use" of history.

-As the story is typically told, the invading forces suffered a defeat here at the hands of an army led by a Frankish military leader, Charles Martel (or Charles the Hammer).
-(Don't forget this name as were going to come back to this figure on Thursday).
-They then retreated back behind the mountains, content to control the Iberian Peninsula.
+As the story is typically told, the invading forces suffered a defeat in Tours in 732 at the hands of an army led by a Frankish military leader, Charles Martel (or Charles the Hammer).
+(Don't forget this name as we are going to come back to this figure on Thursday).
+The Umayyads then retreated back behind the mountains, content to control the Iberian Peninsula.

-Given our class's early discussion of the relevance and "uses" of history -- i.e. that the way history gets told often has a lot to do with how we want to understand the present and shape the future -- this is a great place for us to briefly reflect on.
+Given our class's early discussion of the relevance and "uses" of history -- i.e. that the way history gets told often has a lot to do with how we want to understand the present and shape the future -- this is a great place for us to briefly reflect.

 You may remember, in 2019 there was a horrific attack on a Mosque in Christchurch, New Zealand.
 51 people died and 40 we're injured.